scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 Bring the above together:
 - command and control can work when you have high confidence in the problem you're solving, high confidence in the solution, strong problem/solution fit, and negligible changes in conditions.

+Lean Enterprise quote:
+"The biggest challenge faced by leaders and managers in complex enterprises is this:
+‘How do we help people within our organisation to make good decisions (i.e. to act in the best interests of our organisation) given that they can never have sufficient information and context to understand the full consequences of their decisions, and given that events often overtake our plans?"

 Often described as 'seeing the bigger picture' but left no more defined that this.
 Mind the Product (?) suggests that systems thinking is a growth area for development for product leaders.